habedi/PracticalMachineLearning/README.md

 * [Numpy](http://www.numpy.org/): Linear algebra library for fast numerical computation
 * [Scikit Learn](http://scikit-learn.org/): High-level Machine Learning library with tons of features, very easy-to-use and extendable
 * [Bokeh](https://bokeh.pydata.org/en/latest/): An interactive high-level data visualization library
-* [Matplotlib](https://matplotlib.org/): A compelling data visualization library, More low-level than other visualization libs
+* [Matplotlib](https://matplotlib.org/): A compelling data visualisation library, More low-level than other visualisation libs
 * [Graph Tool](https://graph-tool.skewed.de/): A fast and powerful library for working with graphs in Python, It's developed on top of Boost C++ libraries so consequently it's very efficient
 * [NetworkX](https://networkx.github.io/): A Python module for Complex Network modelling and analysis, Very easy-to-use but may be slow on times because it's in pure Python
 * [TensorFlow](https://github.com/tensorflow/tensorflow): Low-level library for creating deep artificial neural networks, works both on CPU and GPU.
 Usually, you use TF in conjunction with a library with higher-level API exposing TF's functionalities like Keras